"I thought I heard the officers saying that they were trying to capture some wild turkeys," Fulcher said. "I didn't know what that meant."

-They don't attack But representatives from the New Jersey Wildlife Federation maintain that the wild turkeys are harmless and do not cause any danger to humans.
+But representatives from the New Jersey Wildlife Federation maintain that the wild turkeys are harmless and do not cause any danger to humans.
 They are docile animals and will not attack.

 More than likely, these four or so probably strayed from a flock and are now lost.
 After viewing pictures of these birds, the Wildlife Federation called the birds of Weehawken "very young and obviously disoriented."

 "They're not quite a year old, perhaps nine or 10 months old," said Bob Eriksen, the regional biologist for the National Wild Turkey Federation New Jersey chapter.
 "At this time of the year, in the early spring, there is dispersal in the wild turkey population and the turkeys find themselves in places where they don't belong."